qmarsun22/projects/collaborative/feasbility_study_by_VishuPrakash.md

 ## Feasibility Study of  Collaborative programs in rural by Vishu Prakash
-The following research is done by Vishu Prakash, MBA Algappa University As of Dec 22 2022
+The following research is done by Vishu Prakash, MBA Algappa University

+VishnuPrakash discussed with  Directory DR K Murali Rajan and Collected the following .
+As of Dec 22 2022
 - Familar place
 - 5 KM radious there should not be no prgoram